qkost/raiders-of-the-lost-dice/Encounters/12 Shimmerwing Lair V2.md

 ```
 In this chamber where dragons lie,
-Three guardians absent from the stride.
+Three guardians are absent from your stride.
 One of each breed has a missing member,
-Speak now if you can remember.
+Name them now, if you can remember.

+Answer:
+* Gold
+* Emerald
+* White
 ```

 * Description
-	* The antechamber was once an ancient throne room or mountain shrine, but time has eroded any clues as to its original builders.
-Its walls are hung with velvet tapestries featuring heroic figures performing a variety of glorious acts.
+	* Large room with a map of Exandria on the floor.
+In a neat grid you notice a series of runes.
+10 pillars line the room -- 2 each at the back and front and three each on the sides
 * Riddle (above on nearby pillar)
 * Traps
 	* Runes on Ground